alma-oss/fkafka-application/README.md

 - You have to define at least one consume handler and its connection.

 ### Defaults
+- Default error handler for consuming is set to `RetryIn 60 seconds` on error.
-- Default error handler is set to `ShutDown` on error.
+- Default error handler for connecting producers is set to `RetryIn 60 seconds` on error.
 - Default `GroupId` is `Random`.
 And if you define group id without `connection` it will be used for all connections unless you explicitly set other group id for them.
 - Default `Spot` is `Zone = common; Bucket = all`.
 - Default `Checker` for kafka is default checker defined in Kafka library.